 Collecting Workers’ Compensation for Mental Stress

-Compassionate Philadelphia Workers’ Compensation Lawyers Protecting Workers With Mental Conditions
+Workers’ Compensation Can Help Protect Workers With Mental Conditions

-As the stigmas associated with mental illness and injury finally begin to ebb, people who suffer with debilitating anxiety or stress can finally access the help they need to live a better and fuller life.
+As the stigmas associated with mental illness and injury finally begin to ebb, people who suffer from debilitating anxiety or stress can finally access the help they need to live a better and fuller life.
 One of the many benefits that come with such acceptance is the knowledge that mental stress and fatigue can be just as damaging as a physical injury.
 If you have been subjected to mental anguish or injury as a result of your job, under Pennsylvania law you may be entitled to collect workers’ compensation benefits.
-The Philadelphia legal team at Larry Pitt & Associates have more than four decades of experience protecting injured workers – and we want to help you, too.
+The skilled legal team at Larry Pitt & Associates, P.C. has more than four decades of experience protecting injured workers – and we want to help you, too.

 Filing a Claim for Benefits Because of a Mental Injury